Provisional Army of Tennessee

 The Provisional Army of Tennessee was activated on May 9, 1861, when Tennessee had entered into a military league with the Confederate States.
-The provisional army were to contain 25,000 men for field service and 30,000 in the reserves.
-The staff officers were appointed by the Governor, while the field, company, and non-commissioned officers were elected by the men.
-It was transferred to the Provisional Army of the Confederate States as of July 31, 1861; the transfer being concluded by August 7, the same year.
+The army was to contain 25,000 men for field service and 30,000 in the reserves.
+The staff officers were appointed by the governor, while the field, company, and non-commissioned officers were elected by the men.
+It was transferred to the Provisional Army of the Confederate States on July 31, 1861, and the transfer was concluded by August 7.

 Background

-After the fall of Fort Sumter and President Lincoln's call for troops to suppress the rebellion, the Tennessee General Assembly met in extra session and authorized Governor Isham Harris to enter into a military league with the Confederate States.
-On May 6, 1861 the General Assembly passed an ordinance of secession from the United States to be ratified by the people.
-The state militia had been abolished in 1857 and the state lacked any military organizations.
+After the fall of Fort Sumter and President Abraham Lincoln's call for troops to suppress the rebellion, the Tennessee General Assembly met in extra session and authorized Governor Isham G. Harris to enter into a military league with the Confederate States.
+On May 6, 1861, the General Assembly passed an ordinance of secession from the United States to be ratified by the people.
+The state militia had been abolished in 1857, and the state lacked any military organizations.
 To fill this lacuna, the General Assembly created the Provisional Army of Tennessee.

 Organization

-The General Assembly authorized the Governor of the State to organize and equip a provisional force of volunteers.
+The General Assembly authorized Governor Harris to organize and equip a provisional force of volunteers.
 This force should contain 25,000 men for field service and 30,000 in the reserves, enlisted for a period of twelve months.
 The force should be under the command of a senior major general, and be organized into regiments, brigades and divisions.
-The staff should contain an Adjutant-General, an Inspector-General, a Paymaster-General, a Commissary-General and a Quartermaster-General (all with the rank of colonel of cavalry), and a Surgeon-General.
-There would also be an Ordnance Officer (with the rank of colonel of infantry) in charge of the Ordnance Bureau as well as a Chief of Engineers.
-These officers and their assistants were to be appointed by the Governor subject to the confirmation of the General Assembly.
+The staff should contain an adjutant-general, an inspector-general, a paymaster-general, a commissary-general, a quartermaster-general (all with the rank of colonel in the cavalry), and a surgeon-general.
+There would also be an ordnance officer (with the rank of colonel of infantry) in charge of the Ordnance Bureau as well as a chief of engineers.
+These officers and their assistants were to be appointed by Harris subject to the confirmation of the General Assembly.
 The field-grade officers of the regiments raised were to be elected by the whole regiment; the company-grade officers and the non-commissioned officers by the company.

 Each regiment of infantry should consist of one colonel, one lieutenant colonel, one major, and ten companies.
 Each company to consist of one captain, one first lieutenant, two second lieutenants, four sergeants, four corporals, two musicians, and 64 to 90 privates.
 Each regiment to have an adjutant selected from the lieutenants, and one sergeant-major selected from the enlisted men.
 Each regiment of cavalry should consist of one colonel, one lieutenant colonel, one major, and ten companies.
 Each company to consist of one captain, one first lieutenant, two second lieutenants, four sergeants, four corporals, one farrier, one blacksmith, two musicians, and 60 privates.
 Each regiment to have an adjutant selected from the lieutenants, and one sergeant-major selected from the enlisted men.